Skip to content

 The climate crisis is creating the conditions under which extremism and conflict thrive.

-COP26, News from the World climate change, climate crisis, conflict, human rights, migration, refugee, security, war
+COP26, Explainer climate change, climate crisis, conflict, human rights, migration, refugee, security, war

 Why the climate migrant narrative is problematic